Sammyrules7/Music-Player/README.md

-This is a small proget about creating a beutifull music player.
+This is a small proget about creating a beautiful music player.
+Taylor swift